whatnotery/whatnotery.github.io/index.md

 Following my career in IT, I pivoted to software engineering where I developed my skills in Ruby and JavaScript leading me to take on a position as a support engineer at a veterinary technology company.
 In less than a year, I started development work at the company and was later promoted to a software development role.
 As I’ve worked in this role, I’ve refined my skills in Ruby on Rails, testing with RSpec and Capybara, frontend development with Svelte, and even a little bit of C#.

-When I’m not programming, I find joy in being outside (walking, hiking, or cycling), listening to my [record collection](https://www.discogs.com/user/whatnotery), drinking natural wines, spending time with my partner, and serving on the board of directors of my [local bike co-op.](https://www.thebrokespoke.org/)
+When I’m not coding, I find joy in being outside (walking, hiking, or cycling), listening to my [record collection](https://www.discogs.com/user/whatnotery), drinking natural wines, spending time with my partner, and serving on the board of directors of my [local bike co-op.](https://www.thebrokespoke.org/)